jp7677/dxvk-nvapi/README.md

   - `GA100` (Ampere)
   - `AD100` (Ada)
 - `DXVK_NVAPI_LOG_LEVEL` set to `info` prints log statements.
 The default behavior omits any logging.
 Please fill an issue if using log servery `info` creates log spam.
 Setting severity to `trace` logs all entry points enter and exits, this has a severe effect on performance.
 All other log levels will be interpreted as `none`.
 - `DXVK_NVAPI_LOG_PATH` enables file logging additionally to console output and sets the path where the log file `dxvk-nvapi.log` should be written to.
 Log statements are appended to an existing file.
 Please remove this file once in a while to prevent excessive grow.
-This requires `DXVK_NVAPI_LOG_LEVEL` set to `info`.
+This requires `DXVK_NVAPI_LOG_LEVEL` set to `info` or `trace`.

+Additionally, GitHub Actions provide build artifacts from different toolchains.
+In very rare situations a non-gcc build might provide better results.

+Using those tweaks is exclusively meant for troubleshooting.
+Regular usage is discouraged and may result in unwanted side effects.
+Please open an issue if using one of the tweaks is mandatory for a specific title/scenario.

 This project provides a test suite.
 Run the package script with `--enable-tests` (see above) to build `nvapi64-tests.exe`.
 Running the tests executable without arguments queries the local system and provides system information about visible GPUs: